Bowling Revolution P-League

 Bowling Revolution P★League (ボウリング革命 P★League, Bōringu Kakumei Pi-ri-gu) is a series of Japanese women-only bowling tournaments, developed solely for television.
 Entry into these tournaments is limited to selected members of the Japan Professional Bowling Association (JPBA), and amateurs who have qualified via open auditions.
-The show airs throughout Japan on BS Nittele (BS日テレ).
+The show airs throughout Japan on BS NTV.

 The "P" in P★League has five meanings: "Pretty", "Power", "Passion", "Performance" and "Perfect".

 History

 During the 1970s, bowling was very popular among the Japanese.
 Japan had as many as 3,697 bowling establishments during the 1970s, with more than 120,000 bowling lanes installed.

 By the late 1990s, the number had shrunk to only 600.
 In 2008, there were 1,100 bowling establishments and 25.1 million people bowled in Japan: about one in five Japanese.

-In the 1970s, the JPBA produced a series of televised bowling tournaments, such as Ladies Challenge Bowl (レディズ・チャレンジボウル 1969-1975) and The Star Bowling (ザ・スターボウリング 1978-1998), in the attempt to further push the sport's appeal, as well as showcase the women who competed in the JPBA.
+In the 1970s, the JPBA produced a series of televised bowling tournaments, such as Ladies Challenge Bowl (レディズ・チャレンジボウル 1969–1975) and The Star Bowling (ザ・スターボウリング 1978–1998), in the attempt to further push the sport's appeal, as well as showcase the women who competed in the JPBA.
 Big names such as Ritsuko Nakayama and Kayoko Suda competed in these tournaments.
 The formula worked - as the show's concept is used in many other Japanese bowling promotions on television, leading up to the present day.

 Nakayama, along with the JPBA, created P-League in 2006 in an attempt to revive bowling's popularity on television once enjoyed in the 1970s.

 Broadcast history

-The P-League's television show premiered on BS Nittele on April 2, 2006, initially airing on Sunday nights at 7:30 p.m.
+The P-League's television show premiered on BS NTV on April 2, 2006, initially airing on Sunday nights at 7:30 p.m.
 JST.
 After Tournament 18 ended on March 29, 2009, the show was moved to the 5:30 p.m. timeslot beginning April 5, where it remained until the final episode of Tournament 36 aired on March 25, 2012.
 The show was then moved to Friday nights at 10:30 p.m., and it began airing in that time slot on April 6.
 On October 4, 2013, the show was moved one hour later to 11:30 p.m.
 After two years in that timeslot, the show was moved to 10:00 p.m. on October 4, 2015, where it remains to this day.